 Of course our hypothesis is based on the assumption that past performance can be extrapolated over next 40 years, which is usually not the case.
 In addition… while we haven’t considered dividends when measuring past performance, we also haven’t provisioned for LTCG which wasn’t applicable in past, but stands at 10% as on date.

-However, while it can be argued that broad index returns can potentially reduce going forward, it can also be argued that an investor can improve performance by opting for simple strategies such as investing in mid or smallcap index or the likes.
-Both these indices have historically provided better returns than Sensex or Nifty.
+However, while it can be argued that broad index returns can potentially reduce going forward, it can also be argued that an investor can improve performance by opting for alternatives such as investing in midcap index or strategy indices.
+Some of these indices have generally provided better returns than Sensex or Nifty over long-term.

 Table 1.
 Mid & Smallcap indices have beaten the broader indices over past 14 years